apache/flink/docs/dev/connectors/elasticsearch.md

 httpHosts.add(new HttpHost("127.0.0.1", 9200, "http"));
 httpHosts.add(new HttpHost("10.2.3.1", 9200, "http"));

-Map<String, String> bulkRequestsConfig = new HashMap<>();
-// This instructs the sink to emit after every element, otherwise they would be buffered bulkRequestsConfig.put("bulk.flush.max.actions", "1");

 // use a ElasticsearchSink.Builder to create an ElasticsearchSink ElasticsearchSink.Builder<String> esSinkBuilder = new ElasticsearchSink.Builder<>(
     httpHosts,